 During your senior year or when you have a minimum of 88 undergraduate credits and at least a 3.0 GPA, you will formally apply to the Graduate School.
 We recommend you begin the application process at least one month before your program's application deadline.
 Check with your department to find out if there are any special deadlines for 4+1 degree program applicants.

-The GRE and letters of recommendation are waived for Watson School applicants.
+The GRE and letters of recommendation are waived for Watson College applicants.

 Access BU Brain via the myBinghamton Portal and complete the 4+1 degree program application.
 Choose the "Accelerated Graduate Degree Application for Admission," which is located in the "Home" tab.
 Answer the presented questions, then submit the application.